Allo Protocol: A general protocol for the efficient allocation of capital

 Why a Protocol for Capital Allocation?

-Crypto has given us an incredible set of tools for forming capital: token drops, NFTs, treasury diversifications, staking and yield, etc. It has also given us democratic and secure ways of keeping that capital safe: Safe, Governor Bravo, among others.
+Web3 has given us an incredible set of tools for forming capital, and democratic ways of keeping that capital safe.
 But very little of the money raised gets allocated back into the community.
-Instead, it sits in treasuries while flame wars wage on in governance forums over peanut-sized funding decisions.
+Instead, it sits in treasuries while governance forums deliberate over peanut-sized funding decisions.

-Well every proposal has root-level access to the treasury and the entire community gets to weight in on every funding decision.
+Why?
+Every proposal has root-level access to the treasury and the entire community gets to weigh in on every funding decision.

 Allo gives communities a tool set to experiment with capital allocation.
-Pick a mechanism (like Quadratic Funding), eligibility criteria for projects and voters, and how to distribute the capital (lump sum, milestone-based payments, etc).
+Pick a mechanism (like Quadratic Funding (opens in a new tab)), eligibility criteria for projects and voters, and a way to distribute the capital (lump sum, milestone-based payments, etc).

 Learning More